Michael-Antczak/nodejs-edinburgh-website/README.md

 # Node.js Edinburgh website
-This a repo for the Node.js Edinburgh meetup's website.
+This is a repo for the Node.js Edinburgh meetup's website.